Is there anything more annoying than beard dandruff?

 The first step is to grab your Beard Brush.

-Once you have your beard brush ready to go, then you really need to pay attention, because this next step is really complicated.
+Once you have your beard brush ready to go, then you really need to pay attention, because this next step on how to get rid of beard dandruff is really complicated.

 Are you ready?